mrminhaz87/Railway-IT-OT-Demo/attack/OT_attack_case3_ddosModbusAttack.md

 2. The **DDoS Attack Actors** **Repository** contents several attack actors to send different kinds of network request (such SSH, https-GET, https-POST, SMB login...) to the target.
 Each attack actor object will be assembled in a attack thread and put in to the attack pool of the related DDoS attacker.
 3. The **DDos Control Hub** is used to link all the DDoS attackers together so the user can monitor the current attack state and control each DDoS attacker via the hub's web interface.

-For the detail system design, please refer to the project repo: [DDOS management system repo](https://github.com/LiuYuancheng/Python_Malwares_Repo/tree/main/src/ddosAttacker)
+>  For the detail system design, please refer to the project repo: [DDOS Management System Repo](https://github.com/LiuYuancheng/Python_Malwares_Repo/tree/main/src/ddosAttacker)

-##### Modbus-TCP PLC DDoS attacker
+##### Modbus-TCP PLC DDoS Attacker

 This PLC DDoS attack program is modified from the standard DDoS attack program `<DDoSattacker.py>` [source_code](https://github.com/LiuYuancheng/Python_Malwares_Repo/blob/main/src/ddosAttacker/ddosAttacker.py)  by adding the PLC Modbus-TCP communication module.
-As it inherited the standard DDoS attacker program, the red team attackers can use our [DDoS C2 Hub](https://github.com/LiuYuancheng/Python_Malwares_Repo/tree/main/src/ddosAttacker)  remote control the DDoS attack procedure to interrupt the XS2023 railway OT system's Modbus communication between  `Train Control PLCs (PCL07/08)` and  the `Train Control HMI`.
+As it inherited the standard DDoS attacker program, the red team attackers can use our [DDoS C2 Hub](https://github.com/LiuYuancheng/Python_Malwares_Repo/tree/main/src/ddosAttacker)  remote control the DDoS attack procedure to interrupt the railway OT system's Modbus communication between  `Train Control PLCs (PCL07/08)` and  the `Train Control HMI`.

-The DDoS attacker is the main program running on each node to implement the DDoS attack, the user can config the attack type, attack threads number and the attack start / stop time.
-The attacker will have a thread pool, each attack actor need to be assembled in a attack thread then running parallel in the pool.
+Eahc attacker will have a threads pool, each attack actor needs to be assembled in a attack thread then running parallel in the pool.
 The DDoS attacker system work flow is shown below :

 ![](img/ddos/systemWorkflow.png)

 Each DDoS Attacker will also report its current attack state to the control hub regularly and fetch the user's control request.
-The user can start / pause each DDoS attacker's attack process from the hub web user interface.
+The user can start / pause each DDoS attacker's attack process from the RTC2 hub web user interface.
 Each Attacker will have its local attack actors repository, during the attacker initialization, the attacker will import the actors from local to build its attack threads pool based on the loaded config file.
 For each attacker, the max thread number and the request sending speed are different based on the node's hardware spec.

-For the detail system design, please refer to the project repo [link](https://github.com/LiuYuancheng/Python_Malwares_Repo/tree/main/src/ddosAttacker)
+> For the Modbus-TCP PLC DDoS Attacker program design, please refer to the project repo [Modbus-TCP PLC DDoS Attacker Doc Link](https://github.com/LiuYuancheng/Python_Malwares_Repo/tree/main/src/ddosAttacker)